Henri de La Tour d'Auvergne, Viscount of Turenne: Background and early career

 Turenne had now gained a reputation as one of the foremost of the younger generals of France, and Richelieu next employed him in the Italian campaign of 1639–1640 under Henri de Lorraine, count of Harcourt.
 On 19 November 1639 Turenne fought in the famous rearguard action called the battle of the "Route de Quiers", for which he received a lot of credit though he only gave himself a small role in his own description of events.
-At the battle of Casal 10.000 Frenchmen defeated 20.000 Spanish.
+At the battle of Casal, 10,000 Frenchmen defeated 20,000 Spaniards.
 The French commander Harcourt was almost encircled but Turenne used deception to scare off the enemy and the battle was won.
-In 1640 Harcourt saved Casale Monferrato and besieged Prince Thomas' forces in Turin, which meanwhile besieged in their turn another French force in the citadel.
-That winter he re-victualled the citadel of Turin, held by the French against the forces of Prince Thomas of Savoy.
+In 1640, Harcourt saved Casale Monferrato and besieged Prince Thomas' forces in Turin, which in turn were besieging another French force in the citadel thereof.
+That winter he relieved the citadel of Turin, held by the French against the forces of Prince Thomas of Savoy.
 The French in the citadel held out, while Prince Thomas had to surrender on 17 September 1640, a fourth army which had invested Harcourt's lines being at the same time forced to retire.
 Turenne, by now lieutenant-general, played a major role in the victory.
 He himself commanded during the campaign of 1641 and took Coni, Ceva and Mondovì.

 In 1642 he served as second-in-command of the French troops which conquered Roussillon.
 At this time Richelieu discovered the conspiracy of Cinq Mars in which Turenne's elder brother, the Duke of Bouillon, had become implicated.